mvousden/chagu/README.md

 your PYTHONPATH.
 Some examples are in "example/examples.py", which demonstrate the functionality of this module.

-If you want to help out, the "notes/chagu.org" orgfile contains some tasks to do.
-Try opening it with emacs.
+If you want to help out, check the issue tracker for tasks and create a fork or branch to implement the feature you want to create or bug you want to fix.
+Do also let me know if Chagu has been helpful in your work!

 A Word on Offscreen Rendering
 =============================